kocatepedogu/theory-lisp/README.md

 ## Usage

-To start read-evaluate-print loop (REPL) without opening any program, run
+To start read-evaluate-print loop (REPL) without opening any program

 ```console
 tlisp
 ```

-To execute a Theory Lisp program, run
+To execute a Theory Lisp program

 ```console
 tlisp code.tl
 ```

 If the program does not explicitly exit at the end, the interpreter will start REPL.
-All global variables defined by the program are accessible in the REPL.
+All global variables defined during the execution of the program are accessible in the REPL.

 If REPL is not needed, use,

 ```console
 tlisp code.tl -x
 ```

 The -x option disables REPL, so that the interpreter always exits when the program finishes.